ENEE467/Getting_Started/source/Lab7.rst

 If the results look correct, save the calibration results using the ``save`` command before proceeding to verify the calibration.

-Capture at least 15 additional measurements and then use the ``verify`` command to calculate the error vectors and covariance matrix with the previously implemented methods.
+Capture at least 15 additional measurements in the same way as for calibration, then use the ``verify`` command to calculate the error vectors and covariance matrix using the previously implemented methods.

 Save the verification results using the ``save`` command again.
 The output will be stored in the ``output/lab7/`` directory within the ROS workspace.